-The site has been used for light engineering (electronic assembly) for over 40 years.
+The site has been used for light engineering (electronic assembly) since the 1960s.
 Before that it was farmland.
 There is no evidence of residual pollution or contamination from previous or current use.

 There are no plans to significantly change the buildings, the site or the operations carried out although it is noted that there are now operations in the Ultratone building primarily to maintain social distancing.